The Ultimate Family Gap Year Destination and Accommodation Guide

 Now this is Theater at its best!

 Malaysia knocked my socks off!
-We spent well over a month exploring both mainland (peninsular) Malaysia along with Western Borneo (Sabah).
-Malaysia is a true melting pot of Aboriginal, Indian, Chinese and Muslim cultures and amazing cuisines.
-Peninsular Malaysia is clean, modern and beautiful.
-With a combination of big-city delights (think Kuala Lumpur and the Petronas Twin Towers), small-town wonders (think Penang), beautiful mountains (the National Park and Cameron Highlands) and underwater worlds of wonder (the Islands).
+We spent well over a month exploring both mainland (peninsular) Malaysia and Western Borneo (Sabah).
+Malaysia is a true melting pot of Aboriginal, Indian, Chinese, and Muslim cultures and amazing cuisines.
+Peninsular Malaysia is clean, modern, and beautiful.
+With a combination of big-city delights (think Kuala Lumpur and the Petronas Twin Towers), small-town wonders (think Penang), beautiful mountains (the National Park and Cameron Highlands), and underwater worlds of wonder (the Islands).
 If that wasn’t enough, Borneo just happens to be one of the oldest and most biodiverse regions in the world.
-Malaysia should be on the top of everyone’s list on a trip to South East Asia.
+Malaysia should be at the top of everyone’s list on a trip to Southeast Asia.
 I am so glad we made it a part of our adventure.
-Diving, mountain climbing, jungle treks, sky rises and spectacular food, there is something for everyone in Malaysia!
+Diving, mountain climbing, jungle treks, sky rises, and spectacular food, there is something for everyone in Malaysia!

 Climbing Mount Kinabalu